dkorunic/findlargedir-go/README.md

 Findlargedir is a quick hack intended to help identifying "black hole" directories on an any filesystem having more than 100,000 entries in a single flat structure.
 Program will attempt to identify any number of such events and report on them.

 Program will **not follow symlinks** and **requires r/w permissions** to be able to calculate a directory inode size to number of entries ratio and estimate a number of entries in a directory without actually counting them.
-While this method is just an approximation of the actual numbner of entries in a directory, it is good enough to quickly scan for offending directories.
+While this method is just an approximation of the actual number of entries in a directory, it is good enough to quickly scan for offending directories.

 ## Caveats